CBZ-D-velop/Ansible-Role-Labocbz-Add-LDAP-Account-Auth/README.md

 An Ansible role to add a LDAP account auth method on your host.

+The Ansible role installs the necessary libraries to set up an LDAP account authentication system for managing user accounts.
+By configuring a system with this role, users can log in to the machine if their account exists in the specified LDAP directory.

+The role simplifies the implementation of LDAP-based authentication, providing a seamless and secure method for user authentication across the system.
+By defining the LDAP base, protocol, server address, port, version, rootbinddn, and secret, administrators can tailor the role to the specific LDAP environment.

+It is essential to note that the role focuses solely on client-side components for LDAP authentication.
+As such, it does not handle server installation or the management of group hierarchies.
+The role's primary purpose is to facilitate LDAP queries and authentication requests to validate user credentials against the specified LDAP server.

+In summary, the LDAP account authentication role streamlines the installation of necessary libraries to enable LDAP-based authentication on the system.
+By configuring the appropriate LDAP parameters, administrators can leverage a centralized and secure method for user authentication, enhancing system access controls and providing a more efficient and streamlined authentication process for users.

 ## Folder structure

 By default Ansible will look in each directory within a role for a main.yml file for relevant content (also man.yml and main):